Hydrodemolition: Airfield rubber removal

 Commercial and military airfields are required to maintain certain levels of friction on runways to prevent planes from skidding.
 Runway design, weather and amount of rubber remaining from tire wear all play a role in the level of friction of a landing strip.
 If too much rubber is present, the friction of the landing strip will be less, requiring more distance for landings, especially in wet weather.
 High pressure water can be used to remove rubber and restore required friction.

-Cold cutting
+Abrasive water jet cutting/Cold cutting

 Cold cutting can be used to cut steel, concrete and other materials with the addition of an abrasive feed at the nozzle.
 Cold cutting is especially useful for cutting of pipes, vessels and tanks in areas where there is a requirement for no sparks or heat generated, such as chemical plants, oil rigs, or even residential neighborhoods, due to the lack of explosive force usually required to break concrete.